 Best for: This is a broad category of bikes – you’ll find specific models designed for fitness and long rides like a Fondo, plus club rides, gravel and adventure riding, racing, cyclocross and even commuting.

 All road bikes have one thing in common: smooth, efficient riding on flat surfaces.
 But it’s a big bike category, so there are lots of subcategories that fall under “road bikes.”
-Some are uber-performance oriented with aggressive geometry and high-end components and materials.
-Some are made for the muddy, weird-in-a-good-way sport of cyclocross.
+Some are uber-performance oriented with aggressive geometry and high-end, super lightweight components and materials.
+Some have space for wider tires with more aggressive tread for more demanding terrain such as gravel.
 And there are lots of general-purpose road bikes that people use as commuters or for bike touring (more on these below).

 Best for: Bike touring trips, bike camping getaways, taking three months off to ride coast-to-coast.
 Also make solid commuter bikes.